sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(getUTCDateTime({ getTime: () => 1686815699187, getTimezoneOffset: () => -120 }).toISOString()).toBe('2023-06-15T09:54:59.187Z') -->

-Now it’s much easer to understand the code.
+Now it’s much easier to understand the code.

 Types (like Flow or TypeScript) could help to see when names don’t represent the data correctly: